Elevate CX with unified, enterprise-grade listening

 Customer feedback arrives in myriad forms — indirect (social media posts and support transcripts) and direct (open‑ended survey comments) — overwhelming spreadsheets and manual workflows.

-It’s easier to draw insights from quantitative feedback such as NPS, and CSAT, but not so much from open-ended feedback.
+It’s easier to draw insights from quantitative feedback such as NPS and CSAT, but not so much from open-ended feedback.

-🗃️ How Sprinklr Insights can help - Natural‑language processing (NLP) extracts key entities, themes, and sentiments from diverse feedback formats — surveys, chat logs, social posts — and converts unstructured text into structured metadata for easy querying.
+🗃️ How Sprinklr Insights can help: Natural‑language processing (NLP) extracts key entities, themes, and sentiments from diverse feedback formats — surveys, chat logs, social posts — and converts unstructured text into structured metadata for easy querying.
 Learn more about the use of NLP in customer service.

 4. Turning feedback into actionable insights

-Even when manually processed, raw feedback often remains siloed text that your team may struggle to translate into concrete, prioritized actions.
+Even when manually processed, raw feedback often remains in siloed text that your team may struggle to translate into concrete, prioritized actions.

-🎯 How Sprinklr Insights can help - AI‑powered analytics dashboards can highlight emergent trends, surface root‑cause patterns, and score feedback based on urgency or impact, helping your teams prioritize tangible efforts such as product or service improvements.
+🎯 How Sprinklr Insights can help: AI‑powered analytics dashboards can highlight emergent trends, surface root‑cause patterns, and score feedback based on urgency or impact, helping your teams prioritize tangible efforts such as product or service improvements.

 5. Lack of scalability, cost optimization, and data security